© 2019 Baptist Health. All Rights Reserved.

 Myth or fact: Prostate cancer occurs only in older men.

 Myth.
 It's true that age is one of the leading risk factors for prostate cancer.
-However, more than 1 in 3 cases are diagnosed in men younger than age 65.
+However, about 4 in 10 cases are diagnosed in men younger than age 65.

 Myth or fact: Blood in the urine is an early sign of prostate cancer.